Rachel Chinouriri: Career

 In early 2023, Chinouriri was one of the openers for Lewis Capaldi on his tour, and humorously told the story of how she had secured the gig through having sent him a drunk DM.
 She played at a number of summer festivals, including Latitude Festival, Truck Festival, Kendal Calling, Connect Music Festival, and All Points East.
 Later that year, she was selected as one of the openers for Louis Tomlinson on the Europe leg of his Faith in the Future World Tour.

 In January 2024, Chinouriri announced that she would be releasing her debut album, What a Devastating Turn of Events, on 3 May.
 Four singles were released in the build-up leading to the record: "The Hills", "Never Need Me", the title track and "It Is What It Is".
 What a Devastating Turn of Events debuted at number 17 on the UK Albums Chart, and at number 5 on the Scottish Albums Chart during the week starting from 10 May 2024.
 Also in May, the artist performed as one of the headliners on the Introducing Stage at BBC Radio 1's Big Weekend festival in Luton.
 In June, Chinouriri played on the Other Stage at Glastonbury Festival 2024, playing both her own songs and a cover of Estelle's American Boy.
 In July, it was announced that she would be the opener for the United Kingdom and European leg of the Short n' Sweet Tour by Sabrina Carpenter.

 On 7 February 2025, Chinouriri released a new version of "All I Ever Asked", recorded in collaboration with American singer-songwriter Sombr.
 On 4 April 2025, Chinouriri released the EP Little House, consisting of four tracks including the single "Can We Talk About Isaac?".
 Chinouriri has mentioned the EP is written about her "dreams of maybe having a little house with my future partner."
+On 28 November 2025, she released the song "Little House" as the final song from Little House.

+In July 2026, she supported Wolf Alice in Finsbury Park.
+Later that month, she won the Silver Clef Award for best new music.
+Chinouriri is scheduled to perform as the opening act for some of the North American dates of the 2026 leg of Gracie Abrams' upcoming The Look at My Life Tour.

+On 30 July 2026, Chinouriri released "One Song Away from Crying" as the lead single from her second studio album, I Think I Spoke Too Soon, due for release on 16 October 2026.
+Alongside the album she announced tour dates for late 2026 and early 2027 in North America, Europe and Oceania.